timhul/ClassicSim/README.md

 Creator on Windows out of the box (at least not in the open-source version).
 If you know more about this feel free to contact me!

-Q: (not really a question) Nothing happens when I click "Click me!"
+Q: (not really a question) Nothing happens when I click "Click me!" / "Run Full Sim".

 A: Make sure you have equipped a mainhand weapon.

 Q: How many iterations are being run?

-A: In the current release only the Quick Sim option is available.
-By default it runs 1000 iterations, although this value can be modified under Settings.
+A: Clicking the "Click me!" button in the top-right corner runs the quick sim, which by default runs 1000 iterations.
+Clicking the bottom-left "Run Full Sim" button runs the full sim, which by default runs 10000 iterations.
+Both of these can be changed under "Settings".

 Q: How is this or that mechanic implemented?

 A: A lot of scouring the forums.
-Since we have yet no way of knowing before the demo how some mechanics work, the main focus have been to make sure the mechanics are easily updated.
-Check Mechanics/ in the repository link for at least how some of the mechanics work if you are really interested.
+The demo showed how some mechanics work but we know for a fact their work is not yet complete.
+So far the main focus have been to make sure the mechanics are easily updated.
+Check [Mechanics Details](https://github.com/timhul/ClassicSim/wiki/Mechanics-Details) in the wiki for fairly detailed information regarding how the more obvious mechanics are implemented.

 Q (not really a question): This mechanic is implemented incorrectly!